Ciudad Piar

-Ciudad Piar is a town in the state of Bolívar, Venezuela, about 77 km south of Ciudad Bolívar, but a longer 120 km by road.
+Ciudad Piar is a town located in the state of Bolívar, Venezuela, about 77 km south of Ciudad Bolívar, but a longer 120 km by road.
 The town is in the eastern foothills of Cerro Bolivar, a mountain that is being mined for iron ore, and just inland from the huge Embalse de Guri reservoir.
 It is the administrative seat for Angostura Municipality.
 It is primarily a mining town.

-In 2010 the Jesús Rivero Workers' Bolivarian University opened in Ciudad Piar.